Merit Badge Counselors

 Merit Badge Counselor Training

-To become a Merit Badge Counselor you must attend Merit Badge Counselor Training which is held only at the March, May, September, and December Roundtable at 7PM at Shawnee Mission United Methodist Church - 10700 Johnson Drive.
+To become a Merit Badge Counselor you must attend Merit Badge Counselor Training which is held at Roundtable at 7p.m. at Shawnee Mission United Methodist Church - 10700 Johnson Drive every month EXCEPT July and August.
 This training lasts 1.5 hours and participants will need to bring their Youth Protection Training certificate.
 Training starts at 7PM, so please do not attend the announcements portion of Roundtable.
 To bring merit badge counselor training to your troop, please contact Michelle Foster.

 Shawnee Trails District is proud of the many Eagle Scouts that come out of all our troops throughout the year.
 Annually, more than 150 boys earn the Eagle Scout Award in our district.